You can find sample client code at Sample.java

 where wordMLPackage is a docx4j wordMLPackage, and os is an OutputStream.

-You should however install your own instance!
 You can download an installer from the PDF Converter downloads page

 You can do that via docx4j property "com.plutext.converter.URL".

 You should set that in docx4j.properties; a sample properties file can be found on GitHub

 Add docx4j.properties to your classpath, if you didn't have it already.

 Or alternatively, you could set the property programmatically:

 Docx4jProperties.setProperty( "com.plutext.converter.URL", "https://converter-eval.plutext.com:443/v1/00000000-0000-0000-0000-000000000000/convert");